-Here is our list of the ten best secure file-sharing tools for business in 2020:
+Here is our list of the ten best secure file sharing tools & software for business in 2020:

 - G Suite Google Drive The paid version of Google Drive that is linked to an online productivity suite.
 Low prices and excellent collaboration facilities make this a very popular choice.

 - OneDrive for Business Microsoft’s cloud storage service that can be integrated into the Office 365 productivity suite.
 The first 5GB of storage is free and scanning and collaboration utilities are other benefits.

 - Box Business A contender cloud storage service that can be integrated into G Suite tools, Office 365, Adobe Sign, and Salesforce.
 Strong encryption makes this a compliant tool for data protection standards.

 - Citrix ShareFile A file sharing tool from the virtualization kings.
 This option includes cloud storage and secure email for document sharing.